 This is an independent trust established in 2013.
 They are committed to dramatically reducing NZ’s predator populations, including rats, stoats, possums, weasels and ferrets.
 They want to protect our native species and see their populations increase in our lifetime.
 It’s one of the most ambitious conservation projects undertaken in NZ – ambitious, but achievable.

-Predator Free NZ is supported by Kiwibank to provide rat and possum traps to community awards.
-The Pest Free Kaipatiki programme was fortunate to win an award in November 2016.
+Predator Free NZ is supported by Kiwibank to provide rat and possum traps through community awards.
+As a recipient, we thank Predator Free NZ and Kiwibank for their support.

 The Kaipātiki Project has been leading community restoration and environmental education since 1998 - starting in the Kaipātiki Creek area and gradually providing services and support over a wider area.
-Amongst their many programmes, the help undertake bush restoration in Eskdale and Witheford Reserves.
-The project is closely involved in the Pest Free Kaipātiki programme.
+Amongst their many programmes, they help undertake bush restoration in Eskdale and Witheford Reserves.
+We work closely with the Kaipātiki Project on a number of initiatives.

 The Wildlink project aims to connect and enhance natural areas, including open spaces, stream banks, esplanades, reserves and backyards.
 This will ultimately provide safe routes and refuges for native plants and animals.